ahmadbadawy89/TrunkClubService/README.md

 ## Design Criteria:
  * Programming Language: Java (JEE).
 I am more familiar with Spring but I tried doing it in JEE because spring was not    mentioned in the task description.
+Could have used EJB but didn't have the time to learn it.
  * Database : embedded Java DB was used for simplicity as it is available on netbeans without any additional setup.
  * Data Persistance: JPA was used in this project.
 I could have done it with JDBC but I prefered to try it with JPA ORM (for the sake of learning).
  * Project: